Gain (projection screens)

-Gain is a property of a projection screen, and is one of the specifications quoted by projection screen manufacturers.
+Gain is a property of a projection screen and is one of the specifications quoted by projection screen manufacturers.

 Interpretation

-The number that is typically measured is called the peak gain at zero degrees viewing axis, and represents the gain value for a viewer seated along a line perpendicular to the screen's viewing surface.
-The gain value represents the ratio of brightness of the screen relative to a set standard (in this case, a sheet of magnesium carbonate).
+The measured number is called the peak gain at zero degrees viewing axis.
+It represents the gain value for a viewer seated along a line perpendicular to the screen's viewing surface.
+The gain value represents the screen's brightness ratio relative to a set standard (in this case, a sheet of magnesium carbonate).
 Screens with a higher brightness than this standard are rated with a gain higher than 1.0, while screens with lower brightness are rated from 0.0 to 1.0.
-Since a projection screen is designed to scatter the impinging light back to the viewers, the scattering can either be highly diffuse or highly concentrated.
+Since a projection screen is designed to scatter the impinging light back to the viewers, the scattering can be highly diffuse or highly concentrated.
 Highly concentrated scatter results in a higher screen gain (a brighter image) at the cost of a more limited viewing angle (as measured by the half-gain viewing angle), whereas highly diffuse scattering results in lower screen gain (a dimmer image) with the benefit of a wider viewing angle.